-The objective of this paper is to describe this new test procedure which builds on the basics of the SAE J2964 - Low Speed Continuous Slip µ-PVT test procedure but a duty cycle is added to age the WCS.
-The test includes measurement of the µ-V slope at several intervals during the test (before break in, after break in, and after each 12 hour aging segment of testing).
-The aging segments are run at a specified continuous slip speed and constant power while the lubricant temperature is controlled and the plate interface temperatures are measured.
-The dµ/dV is calculated to show the slope of the µ-V curve at the different intervals and graphed to show when the slope changes from positive to negative.
-A negative dµ/dV slope can indicate a potential for shudder in the WCS.
-This new procedure can be used to compare friction materials performance with different lubricant chemistry by comparing the resulting dµ/dV change over time.
-It can also assess groove pattern designs, separator plate surface finish and plate materials effect on the dµ/dV slope.
+This paper describes a new test procedure which builds on the basics of the SAE J2964 - Low Speed Continuous Slip μPVT Procedure by adding a durability duty cycle to age the WCS.
+The test includes measurement of the μ-v curve at several intervals during the test (before break-in, after break-in, and after each 12-hour aging segment of testing).
+The aging segments are run at a specific continuous slip speed and constant power condition.
+The lubricant temperature is also controlled and the plate interface temperatures are measured.
+The dμ/dv slope is calculated at different speed intervals and graphed to indicate when the slope changes from positive to negative.
+A negative dμ/dv slope can indicate a potential for shudder in the WCS.
+This new procedure can be used to compare the performance of different friction material and lubricant chemistry combinations by analyzing the resulting dμ/dv change over time.
+It can also assess the effect of changes in the groove pattern design, friction and separator plate surface finish and separator plate materials on the dμ/dv slope.